jarrodlilkendey/168-hours/README.md

 2. NextAuth for authentication (using email provider as this will not be a commercial project)
 3. Prisma for an ORM on top of a Postgres DB
 4. Typescript
-5. Vercel will be used for hosting
+5. The application will be Dockerized and hosted using Docker Compose on a Digital Ocean VPS
-6. PostgresDB hosted on Supabase
+6. PostgresDB self hosted on a Digital Ocean VPS

 ## Usage